Skip to content

 Terminal window

-npm install @varlock/vite-integration varlock
+npm install @varlock/cloudflare-integration varlock

 2. Run varlock init to set up your .env.schema file